 Primary Michigan CPA CPE Requirements for License Renewal

-Continuing professional education is a primary requirement for license recertification for members of the American Institute of Certified Public Accountants, as it helps CPAs stay aware of any changes in their industry as well as teaching new skills and sharpening existing ones.
+CPE is a primary requirement of license recertification for members of the AICPA.
+Because it helps CPAs stay aware of any changes in their industry while teaching new skills and sharpening existing ones.
 However, not every CPA has to complete the exact same requirements.
-State Boards of Accountancy are responsible for setting the CPE stipulations for their individual jurisdictions, meaning CPAs in one state may differ greatly from ones in another place with regard to their accepted methods of continuing professional education.
-So, it is vital for each member to know their state requirements in order to keep the recertification process as easy and intuitive as possible.
+State Boards of Accountancy are responsible for setting the CPE stipulations for their individual jurisdictions.
+And this means the Michigan CPA CPE requirements aren’t the same as those in other states.
+So, each member should understand their state requirements to keep the recertification process as simple as possible.

-Members of the American Institute of Certified Public Accountants (AICPA) who are located in Michigan are required to renew their license every two years and must complete a minimum of 40 hours of continuing professional education per year and 80 hours each recertification period.
-The table below highlights the overarching requirements for CPAs in Michigan.
+Specifically, CPAs in Michigan are required to renew their license every two years.
+And they must also complete a minimum of 40 hours of CPE per year, earning 80 hours each recertification period.
+The table below further highlights the primary requirements for CPAs in Michigan.